Updated September 23, 2022

 Better still, search in advance so you know exactly where you’re going.
 No need to search for the official printed guide at your first venue—it did not exist for 2022 anyway, and may not in 2023.

 Porta Power first exhibited in 2019.
 This year they had a range of products on display including batteries to fit in-frame, the down tube, on a carrier, for the seat post, water bottle and just about anywhere else.

-A battery recharging unit that is itself recharged via solar panels certainly fills a need in the off-road adventure niche.
+A battery recharging unit that is itself recharged bia solar panels certainly fills a need in the off-road advanture niche.

-Opportunities about in this niche so you can expect to see more of these initiatives in future editions of the show.
+Opportunities aplenty exist in this niche so you can expect to see more of these initiatives in future editions of the show.

-Zeno specializes in producing innovative quick release hydraulic hose connectors and had their latest innovation on display—reusable and olive-free compression nuts.
+Zeno specialized in producing innovative quick release hydraulic host connectors and had their latest innovation on display—reusable and olive-free compression nuts.

 No need to use an air compressor to rapidly seat tubeless tires on the rim using Legion’s new Vmax valve.

-Lock the pump’s valve adaptor onto the valve and with one stroke of the pump the tire is immediately seated.
+Lock the pump’s valve adaptor onto the value and with one stroke of the pump the tire is immediately sealed.

 You can also directly inject tire sealant through the valve—no need to remove the valve beforehand.

-So, for example, the valve makes it possible to remove old sealant, reseat the tire and injecting new sealant quickly and easily.
+So, for example, the valve makes it possible to remove old sealant, reseat the tire and inject new sealant quickly and easily.
 Nifty!